 - 3.2.1.
-Distribution of dolphin sightings made during monitoring surveys in December 2015 to February 2016 is shown in Figure 1.
+Distribution of dolphin sightings made during the HKLR03 monitoring surveys in December 2015 to February 2016 is shown in Figure 1.
 Dolphin sightings made in the present quarter were mostly located to the north of Lung Kwu Chau, while a few other sightings were also made near Pillar Point and Sha Chau (Figure 1). - 3.2.2.
-Notably, two dolphin groups were sighted near the northern landfall of Tuen Mun-Chek Lap Kok Link (TMCLKL) as well as near Shum Wat near the Hong Kong Link Road (HKLR) respectively (Figure 1).
-On the other hand, all other dolphin sightings were made far away from the HKLR03/HKBCF reclamation sites as well as along the southern viaduct of TMCLKL during the present quarterly period (Figure 1). - 3.2.3.
+Notably, a dolphin sighting was made near the northern landfall of TM-CLKL, but no other sighting was made near the southern viaduct of TM-CLKL or the HKLR03/HKBCF reclamation sites (Figure 1). - 3.2.3.
 Sighting distribution of the present impact phase monitoring period (December 2015 to February 2016) was compared to the one during the baseline monitoring period (September to November 2011).
-In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past twelve quarters of HKLR03 monitoring, which has resulted in zero to extremely low dolphin encounter rates in this area. - 3.2.4.
+In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1). - 3.2.4.
 In NWL survey area, dolphin occurrence was also drastically different between the baseline and impact phase periods.
-During the present impact monitoring period, much fewer dolphins occurred in this survey area than during the baseline period, when many dolphin groups were frequently sighted between Lung Kwu Chau and Black Point, around Sha Chau, near Pillar Point and to the west of the Chek Lap Kok Airport (Figure 1).

-- 3.2.5.
-Another comparison in dolphin distribution was made between the three quarterly periods of winter months in 2013-14, 2014-15 and 2015-16 (Figure 2).
+During the present impact monitoring period, much fewer dolphins occurred in this survey area than during the baseline period, when many dolphin groups were frequently sighted between Lung Kwu Chau and Black Point, around Sha Chau, near Pillar Point and to the west of the Chek Lap Kok Airport (Figure 1). - 3.2.5.
+Another comparison in dolphin distribution was made between the four quarterly periods of winter months in 2012-13, 2013-14, 2014-15 and 2015-16 (Figure 2).
 Among the four winter periods, dolphins were regularly sighted in NEL in 2012-13, but their usage there was dramatically reduced in 2013-14, and the dolphins have completely avoided this area during the winter of 2014-15 and 2015-16 (Figure 2). - 3.2.6.
-On the other hand, dramatic changes in dolphin distribution in NWL waters were also observed in the winter months during the three quarterly periods (Figure 2).
+On the other hand, dramatic changes in dolphin distribution in NWL waters were also observed in the winter months during the four quarterly periods (Figure 2).
 In 2012-13 and 2013-14, dolphins still regularly occurred throughout the NWL survey area, with higher concentrations of sightings within Sha Chau and Lung Kwu Chau Marine Park, but they appeared to avoid the waters to the north of the airport in 2013-14 where they normally occurred in the previous winter.
 In 2014-15 and 2015-16, dolphin usage in NWL was then dramatically reduced, with most sightings clustered around and to the north of Lung Kwu Chau but rarely sighted elsewhere.
 Such temporal trend indicated that dolphin usage in the NWL region has progressively diminished in recent years.